 Image manipulation by Charles Briscoe-Knight

 Please do not ever use Passiflora to get high.
-They are relatively safe as they contain only very modest amounts of toxic substances, and any cyanide present is broken down by boiling.
+They are relatively safe as they contain only very modest amounts of toxic substances, and any cyanide released when the foliage is damaged is broken down by boiling.
 However these toxic substances include MAO (monoamine oxidase) inhibiting beta-carboline alkaloids such as harmaline and harmine, which, if concentrated enough by extraction, can cause unpredictable, severe or fatal interactions both with prescription drugs and some foods and drinks.
 Gracie and Zarkov, psychedelic voyagers in the 1980’s, comment, ‘The dangerous interaction usually precipitates a hypertensive crisis and certain people are especially sensitive to the effects, particularly those with heart abnormalities or high blood pressure.
 We ourselves have had a few close calls while investigating the beta-carbolines.’

 and related alkaloids are serotonin antagonists, hallucinogens, CNS stimulants, and short term MAO inhibitors.
 It is also possible that they and other substances present in Passiflora interact with benzodiazepine (Valium) receptors.
 The evidence suggests that these alkaloids probably have little pharmacological significance for humans in the plants as is – the levels are too low.
 That said there are so many Passiflora species that no work has been done on that we simply don’t know what is in them, some could be very potent.
 If concentrated however, small doses of substances such as harmaline (25-50mg) act as mild and therapeutic cerebral stimulant, sometimes producing drowsy or dreamy state for 1-2 hours.
 Larger doses up to 750mg may have hallucinogenic effects, the intensity of which varies widely with the individual.
 Harmaline is also one of the active ingredients of ‘ayahuasca’, a hallucinatory Indian drink of some notoriety.